hail-is/hail/infra/gcp/README.md

   Download the client secret as `/tmp/auth_oauth2_client_secret.json`.

+  Create another OAuth client ID of type `Desktop` and download it as `/tmp/hailctl_client_secret.json`.

 - Create `infra/gcp/$GITHUB_ORGANIZATION/global.tfvars` based on the template below, where `$GITHUB_ORGANIZATION` corresponds to the GitHub organization used for your Hail Batch deployment (e.g. [`hail-is`](https://github.com/hail-is/hail)).
 This avoids collisions between configuration files from different Hail deployments.